YetuAb/YetuAb/README.md

 <h1 align="center"> Hi, I'm Yetnayet Abebe! 👋</h1>

-<h4 align="center">I'm a Full-Stack Developer with a background in Electrical and Computer Engineering.
+<h4>I'm a Full-Stack Developer with a background in Electrical and Computer Engineering.
 I blend technical expertise with creativity to craft innovative, real-world software solutions.</h4>

 ---